nickjj/ansigenome/docs/benefits.md

 **Without Ansigenome**: You'll either end up with a ton of roles all sent to the command directly or you'll have to manually make a list of roles and save them to a file which can then be sent to the `-r` flag for `ansible-galaxy install`.

-**With Ansigneome**: Just point the export command a directory with your roles and pick an output file.
+**With Ansigenome**: Just point the export command a directory with your roles and pick an output file.
 You're done.
 It will also do other things in the future, it's a work in the progress.

 ## `dump`